SpecFlowOSS/SpecFlow/docs/Contribute/Projects.md

 This project contains the MSBuild task that generates the code-behind files.

 ## TechTalk.SpecFlow.GeneratorTests
-This contains unit tests that are about the generation of the code-behind files
+This contains unit tests that are about the generation of the code-behind files.

 ## TechTalk.SpecFlow.RuntimeTests
-This contains unit tests that are about the runtime of Scenarios
+This contains unit tests that are about the runtime of Scenarios.

 ## TechTalk.SpecFlow.MSTest.SpecFlowPlugin
 This is the plugin for MSTest.
 It contains all specific implementations for MSTest.